 Cape Buffalo Hunting Area and Terrain:

 This property is located along the northern and eastern banks of the Pongolapoort Dam in KwaZulu Natal.
 This free-range concession covers 95,000 acres in which the animals can roam free into Swaziland and back.
-The large Pongola River flows year-round through the concession before it runs into Lake Jozini, making this property a very unique and gorgeous destination to visit in South Africa.
-Stay on the lookout while driving around as well, since the concession is home to four of the big five, as well as hippopotamus and crocodiles.
+The large Pongola River flows year-round through the concession before it runs into Lake Jozini, making this property a unique and gorgeous destination to visit in South Africa.
+Stay on the lookout while driving around as well, since the concession is home to four of the big five, as well as hippopotamuss and crocodiles.
 Because of the size of the area, the terrain varies from grassy plains to thick forested brush.